corda/corda/docs/source/deploying-a-node.rst

 Linux (systemd): Installing and running Corda as a systemd service
 ------------------------------------------------------------------
 We recommend creating systemd services to run a node and the optional webserver.
-This provides logging and service handling, ensures the Corda service is run at boot.
+This provides logging and service handling, and ensures the Corda service is run at boot.

 **Prerequisites**: